GimChuang/com.gm.unity-firebase-tool/README.md

 Tools for calling Firebase Firestore REST API with UnityWebRequest.

+### Upadtes: OK so the official Firebase Unity SDK seems to finally support Firestore.
+You may want to [check it out](https://github.com/firebase/quickstart-unity/issues/381#issuecomment-595845307).
+And this repository might not be continued.

-I started this project because I need to use [Firestore](https://firebase.google.com/docs/firestore) as my database but the official Firebase SDK for Unity only supports [Realtime Database](https://firebase.google.com/docs/database).
+I started this project because I need to use [Firestore](https://firebase.google.com/docs/firestore) as my database but the official Firebase Unity SDK only supports [Realtime Database](https://firebase.google.com/docs/database).
 This tool currently provides very basic functions to create a [document](https://firebase.google.com/docs/firestore/data-model#documents) and retrieve all documents in a [collection](https://firebase.google.com/docs/firestore/data-model#collections).
 The functions are just calling Firestore REST API with UnityWebRequest internally.